secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Testing

 The following instruction was provided to evaluate the specified model through the directory under the experiment directory.

-The evaluation result named submission.csv will be stored under the path of experiment/specified_directory.
+The file submission.csv will be stored under the path of experiment/specified_directory.

 #### example:
 ```bash